JonasJoKuJonas/homeassistant-WebUntis/README.md

 ## Template
 Before you can use templates you need to enable the option generate JSON in the options flow.
 (Backend - generate JSON)

 Now you can copy this examples and don't forget to change the sensor names and start times.
-(Replace NAME with your name, and time without starting 0)
+(Replace NAME with your name, and time without leading zero)
 ### WebUntis Alarm Clock Automation
 Create a template -> sensor configuration in your configuration.yaml:
 ```